Certificate of Added Qualification in Healthcare Improvement Program

 • pursuing additional training in leading healthcare improvement initiatives.

-The CAQHI Program is open to BCM and invited non-BCM healthcare professionals within the Texas Medical Center (Houston, TX) - refer to the "Eligibility" section above for more information.
+The CAQHI Program is open to BCM and invited non-BCM healthcare professionals within the Texas Medical Center and the University of Houston.
+See the Eligibility section above for more information.

 Program participants are selected through a formal application process.